TKS2145/schoolrepo/Evidence(screenshots).md

 # schoolrepo

 This is the file which I  will be using to share screenshots of my program and write my self reflection on.
+All images display corectly on Github but if any link is not displaying, please click on it to see it from the Screenshots folder

 I am running the program from my linux command line directly as it provides better readability than the visual studio code command line